akukudala/Practice_repo/final_paper.md

 ### 3.1 Enabling Encryption on S3 Bucket & getting confirmation <a name="encrypt2"></a>

 * Data security is most important aspect when it comes to handling critical data [PII etc].
-* Command - aws s3api put-bucket-encryption —bucket bucket-name is used to enable default encryption on S3 bucket.
+* Command: **aws s3api put-bucket-encryption —bucket bucket-name** is used to enable default encryption on S3 bucket.

 ```
 aws s3api put-bucket-encryption --bucket aks_s3 --server-side-encryption-configuration '{"Rules": [{"ApplyServerSideEncryptionByDefault": {"SSEAlgorithm": "AES256"}}]}'